quidame/ansible-role-sshd_config/README.md

 ```

 If you are in doubt about what inline list format is expected (spaces or commas)
-or if it is a multi-decarative option instead, just use a yaml list.
+or if it is a multi-declarative option instead, just use a yaml list.

 ### objects